BlaqueDevs/se-assignment-day-4-software-project-management-Jeremiah-o/README.md

 To ensure quality assuarance,Defining clear requirements, establishing test strategies.Maintaining high standards ensures that the project deliverables meet the required standards and satisfy customer expectations.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
+Defining project scope help in preventing budgeting overruns, going past the set timeline and misallocation of resources.
+Work Breakdown Structure is a chart that breaks down a project into smaller, more manageable tasks.
+It is useful because it provides visual structure of the problem enabling better estimation and risk management and easens project tracking.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+A detailed project schedule ensures improved time management, efficient resource allocation and accountability among the team members.
+Gantt charts provide visual representation of a project schedule hence enabling easy tracking of the progress of the project and viewing of the task dependancies to know the sequence of the completion of the tasks.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?